Ismaeel-Abdulla/Olist-Brazilian-E-Commerce-End-to-End-SQL-Analysis/README.md

 ---

+## Data Ingestion

+Raw CSVs were pulled directly from Kaggle into BigQuery using a Jupyter notebook running inside the Kaggle environment.

+**Approach:**
+- GCP Service Account JSON key stored securely as a Kaggle Secret
+- `google-cloud-bigquery` Python client used to authenticate and load
+- All 8 CSV files looped and loaded into `som3a-366421.olist` as raw tables
+- No manual downloads — fully automated ingestion from source to warehouse

+This approach keeps the pipeline reproducible — anyone with a GCP service account can re-run the notebook and recreate the raw tables from scratch in minutes.

+---

 ## Phase 1 — Data Cleaning

 All 8 raw Kaggle CSVs were loaded into BigQuery and materialized into cleaned tables before any analysis ran.